erisahasani/erisahasani.github.io/NonMath.md

 permalink: /papernonmaths/
 ---

-This section will include non-math topics that I may find interesting
+This section will include non-math topics.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)